Neon-Coders/ibrahimraimi/README.md

 - I prefer TypeScript to JavaScript

 - I love Anime movies and have recently started diving into the manga world.
-My current favorite Anime so far is **Jujustsu Kaisen**
+My current favorite Anime so far is [Jujutsu Kaisen](https://www.imdb.com/title/tt12343534/)

 - If I'm not coding or creating content, you'll most likely find me playing mobile games or reading.
 My favorite mobile game of all time is **Cover Fire**, and I'm currently reading **Brida** by [Paulo Coelho](https://paulocoelho.com)